inductiva/inductiva/docs/simulators/overview.md

 - [Pre-defined executables running in sequence;](../introduction/simulators.md#a-slightly-more-complex-case)
 - [Choose the executables as wished to run in sequence.](../introduction/simulators.md#running-long-simulation-pipelines)

-The simulators currently available are:
+The simulators available in the current version of the API (0.4) are:
 - [DualSPHysics](../simulators/DualSPHysics.md)
 - [SPlisHSPlasH](../simulators/SPlisHSPlasH.md)
 - [OpenFOAM](../simulators/OpenFOAM.md)